chainable/chainable-api/README.md

 A common pattern is to have warm-up and clean up code to be executed before and afterwards the execution of a chain, so we have a special type of command called Filter which implements the [Pipelines and filters](http://webcem01.cem.itesm.mx:8005/apps/s200911/tc3003/notes_pipes_and_filters/) where at the beginning and end of any chain we are given the chance to execute some computation needed.

 An in memory store is bundled - with a size of (Commands * k) where k is the revisions to be kept in memory  - as optional.
-The _RevisionFilter_ is responsible to maintain _snapshots_ -or _diffs_- of context changes.
-It ease the time to undo some command executed earlier on.
+The _RevisionGenerator_ is responsible to maintain _snapshots_ -or _diffs_- of context changes.
+It eases the time to undo some command executed earlier on using the [Memento Pattern](http://en.wikipedia.org/wiki/Memento_pattern).

 ## The almight Command
 ![Command](http://i.imgur.com/jfB7SGZ.png)